aimclub/evoguess-ai/docs/source/user_manual/core_modules/comparator.module.rst

 MinValueMaxSize
 ---------------

-This implementation compares two `Points <../core_models/point.model.html>`_.
+This implementation compares two `points <../core_models/point.model.html>`_.
 Point with the minimum value will be selected.
 If the values are equal, the point with the maximum number of variables will be selected.

 .. code-block:: python